steamicc/DapLink-EasyFlash/README.md

 ### :crab: Run from sources
 1. Install [rust](https://www.rust-lang.org/tools/install)
-2. Clone or download this repository
+2. Clone or download this repository `git clone https://github.com/steamicc/DapLink-EasyFlash.git`
+3. Enter in project folder `cd DapLink-EasyFlash`
-3. Run `cargo run` from the project root.
+4. Run `cargo run` from the project root.

 ## Test files
 In the `test bin` folder, you can find some simple programs for targets.